Viola Canady

 Viola Canady (November 3, 1922 – March 21, 2009) was an African American quiltmaker.
-She was the co-founder of the Daughters of Dorcas and Sons Quilting Guild of Washington, D.C..
+Canady discovered her passion for quilting through exposure to its processes as a child.
+She was the co-founder of the Daughters of Dorcas and Sons Quilting Guild of Washington, D.C.
+Canady created a wall hanging for the Charles Sumner school and it is exhibited at the Sumner museum.
+One of Canady's most notable pieces is the Cathedral Window Quilt.

 Biography

-Viola Canady was born on November 3, 1922 to Charlie Williams and Lillie Grady.
-She grew up in Goldsboro, North Carolina. before moving to Washington, D.C. in 1945.
+Viola Canady was born on November 3, 1922, to Charlie Williams and Lillie Grady.
+She grew up in Goldsboro, North Carolina, before moving to Washington, D.C. in 1945.
 In 1960, she began to work as a tailor for the US Army sewing uniforms, most notably working on the uniform of General Douglas MacArthur.
-In 1979, she retired before co-founding the Daughters of Dorcas and Sons Quilting Guild in 1980.
+In 1979, she retired from the Army before co-founding the Daughters of Dorcas and Sons Quilting Guild in 1980.
+In addition to her career as a tailor, she made, showed, and sold her products.
+She also taught for the National Quilters Association.
+As women started to express interest in quilting, Canady started to teach them at her local church.
+This marked the birth of the Daughters of Dorcas and Sons Quilting Guild.

 Daughters of Dorcas and Sons Quilting Guild

+Background

+Viola Canady learned to sew and quilt by helping her mother and grandmother put together quilt tops to sell.
+The majority of quilts they made were sold to white women who would display them as their own work.
+She grew very passionate about African American quilting and finding people to express the beauty of quilting.
+Canady has stated, "I couldn't find ... any black people who quilted" and that "most of the women I'd ask didn't want to quilt because they connected it with poverty, with the country, when everybody had to sleep on quilts".
+Canady thought that society had lost a lot of people who participated in the African American quilting tradition.
+She understood quilting as a key part of African American history, stating, "quilting is what we were about.
+If you wanted to stay warm, you had to quilt".
+To Canady, quilting had a special historical significance within the community.